Mukto-Akash/OLRN1508/README.md

-# OLRN1508
+# OLRN1508-A1

-Projects in Python django
+Getting started with Django